Welcome to the AIV program of the CRI

 The year starts with one week workshop at Sèvres, and then the students are expected to perform 3 internships of 3 months each while preparing and attending courses on Fridays at 15.00h.

 Students with B.Sc. degree or equivalent.
 Foreign students are advised to contact us to check for their eligibility.

-Students graduated 1st year of a master degree or equivalent.
+Students graduated 1st year with a master degree or equivalent.
 Foreign students are advised to contact us to check for their eligibility.
-In addition, a limited number of post-docs and PhD students with non-biology background who wish to learn more about research in Life Sciences are accepted every year.
+In addition, a limited number of post-docs and Ph.D. students with non-biology background who wish to learn more about research in Life Sciences are accepted every year.